IBM-EPBL/IBM-Project-27618-1660060923/README.md

 - How to train a YOLO models in a windows environment
 # TEAM MEMBERS
-- KRISNA KUMAR S
+- KRISNA KUMAR.S
-- SUBASH V
+- SUBASH.V
-- KAMESH H
+- KAMESH.H
-- MAHESH G
+- MAHESH.G

 Project Statement :
     1. Swimming is one of the best exercises that helps people to reduce stress in this urban lifestyle.
 Swimming pools are found larger in number in hotels.